romamik/blog.romamik.com/src/content/blog/2025-09-25-typed-eval-picks.md

 }
 ```

-If you were curious and observed the code, you can imagine that expanding such system would be a nightmare.
-Every supported type would require adding a enum variant and then matching it in every relevant section.

-Yes, we can do some tricks with the code above to make it better.
-But I think we need something different.
-What about storing our compiled function in `Box<dyn Any>`? `TypedCompiledFunction<T>` is a concrete type that we can put in and take from `Box<Any>`, so nothing crazy about it.
-Our function will be double-boxed, but why not?
-We can store `type_id` along the function to know the returned type.
+This version works, but it has a clear drawback: every time we add a new type, the `CompiledFunction` enum grows, and every operation (`add`, `get_length`, …) needs to handle all type combinations explicitly.
+The number of cases increases quickly.

+## A More Extensible Approach: `Box<dyn Any>`

+The enum-based approach works, but storing multiple types directly in an enum is not very flexible.
+A cleaner solution is to store compiled functions in a type-erased box, using `Box<dyn Any>`.

+`TypedCompiledFunction<T>` is a concrete type that can be stored in a `Box<dyn Any>` and later downcasted.
+We also store the `TypeId` of the return type, so we can safely downcast and call the function.

+Yes, the function will be double-boxed, but this design keeps the system flexible and ready for extension.

 ```rs showLineNumbers=false collapse={1-2,12-17,20-22,33-54,57-63,73-79,82-88} collapseStyle=collapsible-auto
 use std::any::{Any, TypeId};